MatteoPierro/MQTT-Demo/README.md

  * Java 1.7 and later
  * Maven 3.3.9 and later
  * Docker 1.12.5 and later
+ * NodeJs 6 and later
  * Web Browser that supports websocket

 ## Run Broker